AzdiarGazder/mtexTools/README.md

 ## O
-- [**orientationMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/orientationMaker): Creates an ideal crystallographic orientation from a unimodal ODF with a user specified half-width and exports the data as a lossless Mtex file for later use.
+- [**orientationMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/orientationMaker): Creates an ideal crystallographic orientation from a unimodal ODF with a user specified half-width and exports the data as a lossless MATLAB *.mat* variable for later use.